gabrieldemarmiesse/python-on-whales/README.md

 into Python-on-whales for bugfixes, maintenance and new features!

-The 01/05/2021, the code source will be available at <https://gabrieldemarmiesse.github.io/python-on-whales/> with a MIT licence and the packages will be available with `pip install python-on-whales`
+The 01/05/2021, the source code will be available at <https://github.com/gabrieldemarmiesse/python-on-whales>
+with a MIT licence and the packages will be available with `pip install python-on-whales`